 - SUPPLE ACTION bows offer compliant and sensitive string connection, capable of nuanced and layered expression, are preferred among classical artists.

-STRENGTH, also referred to as stiffness, is a static measure of how much effort is required to flex the bow.
-Specifically-engineered strengths affect how a player experiences drive of the string and resistance in the bow.
+STIFFNESS is a static measure of how much effort is required to flex the bow.
+Specifically-engineered stiffness affects how a player experiences drive of the string and resistance in the bow.